AAGI-AUS/.github/Profile/README.md

-## Analytics for the Australian Grains Industry
+## Analytics for the Australian Grains Industry (AAGI)

+Analytics for the Australian Grains Industry (AAGI) is a five-year strategic partnership aimed at harnessing analytics to drive the sector’s profitability and global competitiveness.

+This GitHub organisation is the home for the AAGI project's publicly available outputs and other resources that can be shared.

 <!--

 **Here are some ideas to get you started:**